 This unified platform, based on Polarion®, orchestrates all activities across the embedded software application definition, planning, development, quality-assurance, and delivery lifecycle.
 The platform can connect with varied toolsets to facilitate organic collaboration among many engineers and ensure traceability while promoting data re-use.

+To continue reading on this topic, please download our whitepaper Creating a Unified Platform for Automotive Embedded Application Development.
 In parts five, six and seven of this blog series, we will look at the three main sub-processes of automotive embedded application development.
 As we explore each of these sub-processes, we will highlight key challenges and pain-points, and discuss how a unified software development platform can help address these concerns.

 About the author: Piyush Karkare is the Director of Global Automotive Industry Solutions at Siemens Digital Industries Software.
 Over a 25 year career, Piyush has a proven history of improving product development & engineering processes in the electrical and in-vehicle software domains.
 His specialties include integrating processes, methods, and tools as well as mentoring product development teams, determining product strategy, and facilitating innovation.